Amherst-Statistics/RWorkshop2017-09/README.md

 INSTRUCTOR: Nicholas Horton is a Professor of Statistics at Amherst College, with methodologic research interests in longitudinal regression models and missing data methods and applications in psychiatric epidemiology and substance abuse research.
 He received his doctorate in Biostatistics (with minors in Psychosocial Comorbidity and Theoretical Statistics) from the Harvard School of Public Health in 1999.
 Dr. Horton has co-authored more than 150 papers in the statistical methodology, behavioral research, and health services research literature, as well as a series of books on statistical computing and data science in R. He is an accredited statistician, a Fellow of the American Statistical Association, former member of the ASA Board of Directors, a member of the workgroup that revised the GAISE College Report, and past-chair of the ASA's Section on Statistical Education.

 Location: Holy Cross, Worcester, MA
-Fees: Registration includes computer/software access and materials.
+Fees: Registration includes refreshments, lunch, computer/software access, and materials.
 - Non-Chapter Members - $60
-- Boston ASA Chapter Members - $35
+- Boston ASA Chapter Members - $30
 - K-12 and Two-Year College Teachers - $20
 - Students - $20
-- Holy Cross Faculty/Staff - Free
+- Holy Cross Faculty/Staff - Free (limited numbers available: you must pre-register)

 REGISTRATION LINK TBD